[HISTORY: Adopted by the City Council of the City of Butler as indicated in article histories. Amendments noted where applicable.]

 The Purchasing Officer shall have the authority to transfer surplus supplies, materials and equipment to other using departments, or he shall have the authority to exchange such personal property on new supplies, materials and equipment or, with the approval of Council, to sell personal property which has become unsuitable for public use.

-Surplus, unusable or obsolete supplies, materials and equipment whose estimated value is in excess of $200 shall be sold by formal written contract to the best responsible bidder, after due notice inviting proposals as provided in the law.
+Surplus, unusable or obsolete supplies, materials and equipment whose estimated value is in excess of $1,000 shall be advertised for sale in at least one newspaper of general circulation, and sale of the property advertised shall be made to the best responsible bidder.

-Sales of surplus, obsolete or unusable personal property valued at less than $200 shall be made in the open market and in accordance with the procedure set forth for open market purchases.
+Sales of surplus, obsolete or unusable personal property valued at less than $1,000 shall be made, in whole or in part, for the best price or prices obtainable.

 The Purchasing Officer shall have the authority to join with other units of government in cooperative purchasing plans where the best interests of the City of Butler would be served thereby.